yingfc/cse403/reports/Week3Report.md

 **Chuteng**:

+- Worked on setting up figma for front-end design
+- Synced up local repo
+- Looked up API we can use

+**Fengyi**:

 - TODO

-**Fengyi**:

-- Worked on the Requirements & Team Policies: Team process description and Use Cases.

 **Wajdi**: